ropensci/biomartr/README.md

 Please find a detailed [documentation here](https://ropensci.github.io/biomartr/articles/).

+### Citation

+**I would be very grateful if you could cite the following paper in case `biomartr` was useful for your own research.
+I plan on vastly extending the biomartr functionality and usability in the next years.
+Many thanks in advance :)**

+> Drost HG, Paszkowski J. __Biomartr: genomic data retrieval with R__. *Bioinformatics* (2017) 33(8): 1216-1217. [doi:10.1093/bioinformatics/btw821](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btw821/2931816/Biomartr-genomic-data-retrieval-with-R).

 ### Short package description:

 The vastly growing number of sequenced genomes allows us to perform a new type of biological research.